Giridharan72/Giridharan/Day_25/todo/readme.md

 - **Adding a Todo:**
 - Enter the task name in the "Enter task name" input field.
-- Optionally, enter a description in the "Enter description" input field.
+- Enter a description in the "Enter description" input field.
 - Click the "Add Todo" button.

 - **Deleting a Todo:**